Skip to main content

 How to apply for the Ruth First Scholarship

-The Ruth First Educational Trust and Durham University offer a scholarship to support a student from southern Africa taking a one-year taught course in the academic year 2024-25 leading to the award of a Master’s degree at Durham University.
+The Ruth First Educational Trust and Durham University hope to offer a scholarship to support a student from southern Africa taking a one-year taught course in the academic year 2025-26 leading to the award of a Master’s degree at Durham University.

 Eligibility